-The School offers two medical programs taught in English.
-One of them is tailored for graduates of pre-medical courses and higher education institutions (especially in the USA and Canada), while the other is dedicated to high school graduates.
-As of 2010, the School also includes a 5-year long dental program in English.
+The School’s educational offer includes a medical and dental programs taught in English, where the latter was launched in 2010.
 Upon completion of those programs, students receive a diploma of the Jagiellonian University and are awarded internationally recognized titles of Lekarz or Lekarz Dentysta (equivalents of MD and DDS) respectively.

 The School’s faculty is composed of the most experienced JU lecturers and visiting professors from the USA, Canada and Germany.
 The standards of the English-language programs offered by the School are based not only on the Polish teaching requirements but also on specifications provided by the European Union and the USA (the US Department of Education Loan Program, Medical Board of California).